 2. Dolly

 Dolly is similar to a light stand.
-The difference is, the dolly has wheels that will make it easier for you to adjust the lighting in the studio.
+The difference is that the dolly has wheels, making it easier for you to adjust the lighting in the studio.

 3. Boom Arm

-The boom arm is a light mount that has unlimited angles; You can place it horizontally or vertically.
+The boom arm is a lightweight mount that allows for unlimited angles; you can place it horizontally or vertically.

-This equipment allow you to place studio lighting sources in hard-to-reach places.
+This equipment enables you to position studio lighting sources in hard-to-reach areas.

 4. Backdrop